1

 Why government “wars” fail: They create bureaucracies that need the problem to exist.
 War on Drugs needs drug crime.
 War on Poverty needs poor people.
 War on Terror needs enemies.
 Central planning can’t solve complex problems.

 The only war humanity won was World War 2, and that was against other humans.
-When you declare war on abstract concepts, the concepts always win.
+When you declare war on abstract concepts, the concepts often win.

 The War on Disease is really the Market for Health.

 You’re not declaring war.
-You’re declaring peace with biology and letting capitalism optimize.
+You’re declaring peace with biology and letting markets optimize.

 “This Sounds Like Bribery”